WVURAIL/dspira-lessons/_posts/2020-08-30-Horn_Construction_Information.md

 A [coaxial cable](https://www.coaxrf.com/shop/1-rf-coaxial-cables/times-microwave-lmr240/sma-male-times-microwave-lmr240/lmr240-sma-male-to-sma-male-coaxial-rf-pigtail-cable/) is needed to connect the LNA to the SDR.
 Refer to the diagram above.
 Typically a 10 ft length is adequate, but any length up to 25 ft should work fine.

 The SDR comes with a cable for plugging it into a USB port on the computer.
-The spectrometer program on the computer is run on GnuRadio, which is a free and open source software program.
+The spectrometer program on the computer is run on GNU Radio, which is a free and open source software program.
 Information about setting up the computer with the necessary software can be found [here.](http://wvurail.org/dspira-lessons/HornOperation_computerSystems)